Burgholzhausen vor der Höhe: History

 At the time of the German Mediatisation in 1803 Burgholzhausen was one of the few last free villages of Holy Roman Empire.
 Between 1806 and 1810 Burgholzhausen was occupied by French troops and then became part of the Grand Duchy of Hesse.
 In 1832 Burgholzhausen became part of the district Friedberg.

 On 19 July 1939 Holzhausen was officially renamed to Burgholzhausen.
 After the World War II, the township grew considerably due to the influx of refugees.
 As part of the local government reform in 1972 Burgholzhausen became a suburb of Friedrichsdorf and now belongs to the district Hochtaunuskreis.

 Education

 Burgholzhausen possesses a primary school with 190 pupils, twelve teachers, four special education teachers and a church representative.
 Motor pedagogical training and language aid training take place at the primary school of Burgholzhausen.
 The primary school possesses a work- and media-room for two classes and a computer room.
 Furthermore, a school choir exists.

-Politic
+Politics

 The "town district mayor" (Ortsvorsteher) of Burgholzhausen is Heinz Reinhard (FWG).
 The "town district council" (Ortsbeirat) is made up of: